-Despite the glamorous and affluent reputation Saratoga Springs has in the minds of many, as in most cities, there are also those people who struggle to make ends meet every day.
+Despite the glamorous and affluent reputation Saratoga Springs has in the minds of many, there are community members who struggle to make ends meet every day.
 The unique and comprehensive approach of Franklin Community Center fosters a sense of family for those in need, without the discomfort of bureaucratic paperwork and prying questions.
 We offer guidance and advocacy, while providing a safe, comfortable and non-judgmental atmosphere.
 We thoughtfully request your support of our mission.
 Your donation will benefit Franklin Community Center and ultimately, our friends and neighbors.
 With your help, we will continue making a difference.

 Information and Referral Services

-Staff members work diligently to provide clients with advocacy, information and make appropriate referrals to agencies best equipped to meet their current and future needs.
+Staff members work diligently to provide clients with advocacy, information and, in partnership with area agencies, make appropriate referrals to meet their current and future needs.